-Join Steve Simon for an in-depth discussion in this video Reviewing the images of the rides, part of Shooting a Photo Essay: Coney Island.
+Join Steve Simon for an in-depth discussion in this video Reviewing the images of the rides, part of Photo Essay: Coney Island.

 - Alright.
 Well, in this critique we're going to move inside Coney Island proper, where the rides are and some of the scary stuff.
 Now, I'm wanting to concentrate on the rides.
 It helps me to go in with sort of a clear idea of what I'm trying to get.
 This way I can concentrate.
 When you know what you're looking for it's a lot easier to find it.
 So, I was going to concentrate on the rides, but coming in I would see this gentleman.
 He asked me to take his picture.
 I wasn't going to not take his picture.
 He kind of scared me a little bit.
 And I'll probably use this in the final story slideshow that I'll show you at the end, and some of the other signs as I'm walking in, even though I'm going for some of the rides.